holyspacepug/-folio/_posts/2018-09-06-Crunchyroll-Expo.markdown

 date: 2018-09-06 20:0:00
 description: I went to Crunchyroll Expo 2018!
 ---
 Labor Day weekend is always jam-packed full of conventions and weekend festivities, such as PAX West, Nan Desu Kan, Dragon Con, etc. However, I made the decision to go to Crunchyroll Expo even though I already had tickets for PAX West.
-It was a tough choice, but I've already attended PAX West for many years already and wanted to experience something different.
+It was a tough choice, but I've attended PAX West for many years already and wanted to experience something different.

 <div class="img_row">
 	<img class="col two" src="{{ site.baseurl }}/img/crx-night.jpg">